Skip To Main Content

 Mid-1970s

-Many people connected to the school advocated relocating to the suburbs to stabilize enrollment, finances, and resources.
-The potential move was also supported because many institutions, including several Catholic high schools, were moving out of Detroit to suburban locations.
-However, after much prayer and examining the Jesuit mission for the school, the Jesuits remained committed to providing the highest quality, college prep, Catholic and Jesuit education within the City of Detroit.
+Many people connected to the school advocated for relocating to the suburbs to stabilize enrollment, finances, and resources.
+The proposed move was bolstered by the trend of several Catholic high schools relocating from Detroit to suburban areas.
+However, after much prayer and a deep examination of the Jesuit mission, the Jesuits chose to reaffirm their commitment to providing a high-quality, college-preparatory, Catholic, and Jesuit education within the City of Detroit.

 1996

-The school launched a $25 million capital effort to renovate and construct existing and new facilities to accommodate an increasing enrollment.
-The campaign "Reclaiming Our Future" created new classrooms, an art room, a band room, computer labs, a student atrium, a cafeteria, a new library and media center, a state-of-the-art faculty/staff resource center, and a significant restoration of the school chapel (titled the Chapel of the Jesuit Martyrs of North America, to whose patronage the school was dedicated at its opening in 1931).
+The school launched a $25 million capital campaign, 'Reclaiming Our Future,' to renovate and construct facilities that would support growing enrollment.
+This campaign resulted in new classrooms, an art room, a band room, computer labs, a student atrium, a cafeteria, a new library and media center, a state-of-the-art faculty and staff resource center, and a significant restoration of the school chapel, the Chapel of the Jesuit Martyrs of North America, to whose patronage the school was dedicated upon its opening in 1931.

 2016

-The state-of-the-art $16 million Science and Engineering Center opened on campus that fall, making it the most significant dollar investment in science and technology at any Michigan high school in recent years.
-The four-level, 40,000-square-foot addition to The High doubles the school’s space for biology, chemistry, and physics programs while also providing labs for engineering and research.
-The eco-car and robotics programs also benefit from the added workspace.
+During the fall, the school opened a state-of-the-art $16 million Science and Engineering Center, marking the most significant recent investment in science and technology among Michigan high schools.
+This four-level, 40,000-square-foot addition to campus doubles the school’s space for biology, chemistry, and physics programs, while also adding dedicated labs for engineering and research.
+The expansion also provides added workspace for the eco-car and award-winning robotics programs.

 2019 - 2021

-U of D Jesuit completed the purchase and renovated the vacant Johnson Recreation Center on Chippewa Avenue.
-The $7.5 million renovation of the 30,000-square-foot recreation center, completed in late 2021, includes a gym, locker rooms, indoor fields, and community meeting spaces.
-The PARC, as it is also known, has three newly surfaced outdoor soccer and lacrosse fields covering the 10.5 acres and indoor field space available.
-The facility also serves the neighborhood for association meetings and youth activities throughout the year.
+U of D Jesuit completed the purchase and renovation of the vacant Johnson Recreation Center on Chippewa Avenue.
+The $7.5 million transformation of this 30,000-square-foot facility includes a gym, locker rooms, indoor fields, and community meeting spaces.
+Known as the PARC, the center features three newly resurfaced outdoor soccer and lacrosse fields across 10.5 acres, along with indoor field space.
+The facility also serves the neighborhood year-round, hosting association meetings and youth activities.

 Trowbridge Mansion - First home of The High in 1877